There is no specific provision for group taxation in Cambodia.

 Entities must also disclose related-party transactions when filing their annual CIT return and provide relevant transfer pricing documents if required by the tax authority.

 There is no provision for thin capitalisation in Cambodia.
-However, there are various rules and restriction for tax deductions of interest expenses.
+However, there are various rules and restrictiosn for tax deductions of interest expenses (see the Deductions section).

 Controlled foreign companies (CFCs)